 The Canning Show is conducted each year by the Canning Agricultural, Horticultural & Recreational Society.
 This year the ‘Make Smoking History Canning Show’ is proudly sponsored by Healthway promoting the Make Smoking History message.
 Further information on the message can be found by clicking HERE.

-The Canning Showgrounds fill with a few surprises year to year, previously including a lazer light exhibition which played tribute to the International Year of Light & Light Technology, Fringe World Festival Award winning production company the Twisted Vaudeville Circus, and the outback agricultural display Sydney or the Bush, which took audiences for a trip back in time to a time when all Australians rode on sheep back, and this great nation was shaped.
+The Canning Showgrounds fill with a few surprises year to year, previously including a lazer light exhibition tribute to the International Year of Light & Light Technology, feature performances by Fringe World Award winning production company the Twisted Vaudeville Circus, and the outback agricultural show Sydney or the Bush, which took audiences for a trip back in time to a time when all Australians rode on sheep back, and this great nation was shaped.

 Not far from Sideshow Alley the Society have held the presence of Perth Heat, with an interactive pitching field, and played host to a showcase of many bands including the Perth Highland Pipe Band, Canning City Brass Band, and the Fremantle WASAMBA Carnival Drummers who quite literally light up the showgrounds.
 There is always new and exciting things to be seen at the Make Smoking History Canning Show.
 Be sure you’re not the only one to miss out!